 6. You will hit the language wall multiple times

 Studying for 6 months and don’t feel like you are improving?
 Moved from level 2 to level 4 but somehow you speak at what appears to be the same level you were at 3 months ago?
 Don’t stress.
 I know it is frustrating as hell but you will hit the imaginary language wall multiple times in your life (I assume we all do but some might contest otherwise).
-It certainly doesn’t help when those around you will sometimes make comments such as “Your Korean level seems worse, you should study more” (Thanks again for the confidence boost you douche!).
+It certainly doesn’t help when those around you will sometimes make comments such as “Your Korean level seems worse, you should study more” (thanks again for the confidence boost!).
 I do not honestly have a solution to avoid hitting the wall just that while you may feel your level is not improving or that you are getting worse you are probably in reality completely wrong.
 Perception is just that – it’s certainly not concrete evidence to suggest you are somehow “losing” your language ability. #Keepthefaith I’m sure you are doing fine.
 Persist and in a few months, you will feel as though your Korean has greatly improved.

 7. Don’t focus too much on the ‘rules’ – communication is the goal

 8. Throw yourself in the deep end every once and a while

-Particularly useful when you have hit the above-mentioned wall – sometimes you just have to put yourself in a situation where its Korean or die!
-Good examples are sitting down with a friends/partners parents and having a conversation (talking with a friend’s dad while having a few shots of soju does wonders); attending a class completely in Korean whether that be academic or physical activity; joining a Korean sporting team (Taekwondo is a favourite for many who are trying to improve) heck even challenging yourself to engage more with convenience store attendants and taxi drivers couldn’t hurt!
+Particularly useful when you have hit the above-mentioned wall – sometimes you just have to put yourself in a situation where it’s Korean or die!
+Good examples are sitting down with a friends/partners parents and having a conversation (talking with a friend’s dad while having a few shots of soju did wonders for me); attending a class completely in Korean whether that be academic or physical activity; joining a Korean sporting team (Taekwondo is a favourite for many who are trying to improve), heck – even challenging yourself to engage more with convenience store attendants and taxi drivers couldn’t hurt!